 Was this post written by a machine?

-The question is not as far fetched as you might think.
-And — even though this will not settle the matter — let me give you my answer right away: No, this post was not written by a machine.
+This post was not written by a machine.
 It was written by a real person, a human writer, me.
 I wrote it.
-But consider … Read more
+But consider the following opening sentences of a post

 Messaging App Telegram Moves to Protect Identity of Hong Kong Protesters